Creating and disseminating educational resources for SSPCloud users

 3.3.1 Change the URLs

-The first thing you must do is changing the URLs of the repository in the _quarto.yml file:
+The first thing you must do is change the URLs of the repository in the _quarto.yml file:

 3.3.2 Manage data (if needed)